 As for the hike to Rigugio Zacchi, expect a hiking time of about an hour and 15 minutes, one way.
 From the upper lake follow the gravelled forest road along the mostly dry Vaisonz rivulet.
 After a few minutes turn left to the hiking trail 512.
 Look out for a big wooden sign with 'Sentiero Rif.
 Zacchi' and 'Strada Rif.
 Zacchi' on it, then you can't miss the turn-off.
 Take the 'Sentiero', the trail, which leads into the woods where the ascent begins, steeply uphill, but always in the shadow of the woods.
 Crossing a creek and some final winding turns you'll reach Rifugio Luigi Zacchi (1,380 m).

 The hut was reopened in 2008, the most recent decoration with colourful little flags endow it with a Tibetan aura.
 It serves food and beverages, but there is also a picnic area a little bit above the hut, with wooden tables and benches for self-catering.
 From here, climbing routes to the western flank of Mount Hohe Ponza and of the Mount Mangart massif have their starting point.

-The rocky landscape of the mountains around Rifugio Zacchi is often hidden in clouds, nonetheless always impressive and certainly of daunting appearance.
-On our last hike to the hut, we watched a huge sheet of snow coming loose below the peak of Mount Mangart and creating a gigantic snow slide which fell down in a dull rumble.
+The rocky landscape of the mountains around Rifugio Zacchi is often hidden in clouds, but is nonetheless always impressive and certainly daunting.
+On our last hike to the hut, we watched a huge sheet of snow coming loose below the peak of Mount Mangart and create a gigantic snow slide which fell in a dull rumble.
 For the way back, you might want to take the 'Strada', the gravelled forest road, which winds down in large loops to the parking of the upper lake.